Our Terms of Business

 10.4 Once the customer receives any form of CMS login details, the website customer understands that if they or a third party causes any structural, technical or other damage of any kind to the website or related software, then the website customer to restore the website to working order at their own financial cost.

-10.5 Customer websites stored on The Brand Surgery’s hosting servers are backed up by its hosting company every day and these back-ups are stored for seven days.
-The restore service from said back-ups is provided within 2 working days.
-Cybercrime is on the increase and unless it has been agreed in writing on the business order, It is the responsibility of the customer to check the state of their website daily so they can report potential problems quickly.
-Should a customer website be damaged, destroyed, deleted, hacked or subject to any cyber-crime in any way, it is the responsibility of the customer to report this to The Brand Surgery within 24 hours so it can restore the website from one of its seven day backups.
-If damage to a website, as listed in 10.5 above, is reported outside of the seven day restore period, then a website restore will not be available and the customer website will be rebuilt at the customer’s cost.
-The customer understands that when websites are restored from a seven day backup, that all changes made to the website, after the backup they choose to restore from will be lost.
+10.5 Website restores: Restore service is for customer websites that become damaged through customer error or internet crime.
+Customer websites stored on The Brand Surgery’s hosting servers are backed up by its hosting company every four hours.
+The restore service is provided within 24 hours.
+Should a customer website be damaged, destroyed, deleted, hacked or subject to any cyber-crime in any way, it is the responsibility of the customer to report this to The Brand Surgery as soon as possible.
+The customer understands that when websites are restored from a backup, that changes made to the website, after the backup they choose to restore from may be lost.
 The Brand Surgery® Ltd is not liable for any website design, development or copywriting loss or business lost in any event.
-If the customer requires more than one website restore per week, this is charged at £50 per restore.
+If the customer requires more than one website restore per week, this is charged at £75 per restore.
 The number or restores cannot be banked or saved.

 11.1 The customer may at any time request alterations to the Specification by notice in writing to The Brand Surgery® Ltd.